All Episodes

 Maybe we can fix it.

-Just tie just tie it to the cell phone.
+Just tie it to the cell phone.

 They usually don't spot that.

-Well, because they why can't we fight it?
+Well, because they fight it.

-We they belong to privileged identity groups.
+They belong to privileged identity groups.

-So if you want to belong to if you want to join the alliance of non-compliance as it marches across the land, you have to find yourself a privileged identity group.
+So if you want to belong to, if you want to join the Alliance of Non-Compliance as it marches across the land, you have to find yourself a privileged identity group.